DKundnani/DKundnani/README.md

 - 🔭 I’m currently working on dilineating ribonucleotide incorporation patterns in Human Genome.
 Stay tuned for updates in 2024

-- 🌱 I’m currently learning how to maintain Github version control
+- 🌱 I’m currently learning how to build a website: [dkundnani.bio](https://dkundnani.bio)

 - 👯 I’m looking to collaborate on innovative ideas to solve problems with high impact.